TalFlint1/iot-not-identification/README.md

 ## 🧪 Future Improvements

-IDENT will soon be extended to support **NoT (Non-IoT)** identification.

-Additionally, a planned improvement is to allow the system to **auto-update the function catalog** when it encounters devices with new or unknown functions:
+IDENT is planned to be enhanced with the ability to **auto-update the function catalog** upon encountering devices with new or unknown functions.

-> “The algorithm is able to update this catalog when the device type does not already appear in the catalog.”

 ---